Humpback Whales: The Ultimate Guide to Humpback Whales!

 Percentage of Successful Orca Predation Events

-A 2015 study at Ningaloo Reef documented 22 orca attacks on humpback whale calves, with 64% resulting in kills and 36% unsuccessful.
+A 2015 study at Ningaloo Reef recorded 22 orca attacks on humpback whale calves.
+Of these, 64% ended in kills, while 36% were unsuccessful.
 Satellite-tagged data showed orcas attacked eight humpback calves, with 43% of known outcomes resulting in kills.
 All attacks targeted yearlings or calves; orcas left immediately if no calf was present.

 Length of a Humpback Whale’s Penis